exmosis/groundlake.org/md/index.md

 ### Technology

-Discover what you really need
+Discover what you really need from technology

 Set out short-term and long-term plans

-General technology chats - confusions and fears
+Or just chat about what's confusing and uncertain...

 </div>